Chan Man Fai

-Chan Man Fai (陳文輝; born 19 June 1988) is a former Hong Kong professional footballer who played as a midfielder.
+Chan Man Fai (陳文輝; born 19 June 1988) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Sha Tin.
+He is also the assistant coach of the club.

 Club career

 Kitchee

 In the 2011–12 Hong Kong Senior Challenge Shield first-round away match against Pegasus, Chan was sent off for handball, his second bookable offence.
 He missed the home match as a result.

 Pegasus

 Due to injury, Chan only played four matches for Pegasus, scored two goals and got two yellow cards.

 South China

 After the end of the 2014–15 season, Chan signed for South China.
 At the time of signing, he claimed that his relationships with the local players at South China were behind his reasoning to join.
 However, he struggled with injuries during his season there and left the club without making any appearances.

 Southern

 On 7 July 2017, Southern announced via their Facebook page that Chan had signed with the club due to his desire to work with head coach Cheng Siu Chung.

 On 31 May 2019, it was announced that Chan would leave Southern after two seasons.